University of Montana

 American West, Environmental History, Early Modern and Modern Europe, Native American History, and nineteenth and twentieth century United States.

 The Department of History offers the Master of Arts and Doctor of Philosophy degrees.
-The department is particularly strong in the fields of Western U.S. history and environmental history specifically, and American history in general.
-Modern and early modern Europe are other areas of strength.
+The department is particularly strong in the fields of US history, especially 19th and 20th centuries, American West, and environmental history; early modern and modern Europe; Middle East and Latin America.
 The department offers courses defined by traditional chronological and regional divisions as well as a variety of topical and innovative courses.

 Special Programs or Resources

-Ten teaching assistantships are available to history graduate students.
+Up to ten teaching assistantships are available to history graduate students.
 These are awarded on a competitive basis annually.
-Assistantships for Ph.D. students may be renewed up through the fourth year and assistantships for M.A. students may be renewed for a second year.
+Assistantships for PhD students may be renewed up through the fourth year and assistantships for MA students may be renewed for a second year.
 Teaching assistants handle discussion sections in the American and European surveys.

 In addition to their salaries, teaching assistants receive a tuition fee waiver (in-state or out-of-state) and a waiver of the registration fee.
 Other fees charged by the University are not included in the TA fee waiver package.
 Teaching assistants are required to register for 9 credits each semester.
-The History Department has opportunities for graduate students to serve as paid graders in undergraduate courses.
-These opportunities vary each semester.
+The History Department also offers graduate students the opportunity of serving as paid graders in undergraduate courses.
+These opportunities vary each semester and are dependent on funding from the College of Arts and Sciences.

-The Moser-McKinney Scholarship is awarded to a Ph.D. student.
-It includes a waiver of tuition and all fees.
-It is renewable for four years and offers opportunities to teach.
+Competitive funding packages for doctoral students include the Moser-McKinney Scholarship and George M. and Jane I. Dennison Fellowships.
+These carry a stipend and a waiver of tuition and registration fees.
+These funding packages are renewable for four years and offer opportunities to teach.
 The Cappadocia Fellowship of $3,000 is awarded annually to a graduate student in European history.

 45 credit hours; written and oral exams (four fields)